chmlee/ream-doc-v2/docs/Language/Basics/Variable.md

 ```
 <EditorLite-EditorLite item="number" />

-If characters are placed outside the dollar signs, the entire value will be stored as strings, preserving the dollar signs.
+If characters are placed outside the dollar signs, the entire value will be stored as a string, preserving the dollar signs.

 Example:
 ```markdown